 An advocate of fiscal consolidation, Gaspar argued that his credibility had been undermined by disappointing budget forecasts and the Constitutional Court overturning some of his reforms.

 In April, justices struck down pension and public-sector compensation cuts as well as planned reductions in unemployment benefits.
 The combined measures were meant to achieve around €1 billion in deficit reduction.

 Portugal’s deficit fell from nearly 10 percent of gross domestic product in 2010, when its economy contracted 3 percent, to 6.4 percent last year.

-Western Europe’s poorest economy was given one more year to meet its fiscal targets by its European Union creditors and the International Monetary Fund in March.
+Western Europe’s poorest economy was given one more year to meet its fiscal targets by its EU creditors and the International Monetary Fund in March.

-Under the creditors’ most optimistic scenario, Portugal’s debt is expected to peak at 124 percent of GDP next year.
+Under the creditors’ most optimistic scenario, Portugal’s debt would peak at 124 percent of GDP next year.

-It is unclear if the Socialists would stick with the reform program if they are elected which could jeopardize Portugal’s international financial support.
+It is unclear if the Socialists would stick with the reform program if they are elected, which could jeopardize Portugal’s international financial support.